Dublin-listed Draper Esprit co-leads €9.9m funding round for UK firm

 The company’s technology is based upon a novel silicon array, manufactured with semiconductor microfabrication techniques and permitting the independent control required at the miniaturised reaction sites.
 This will allow massive parallelism in the DNA synthesis process and therefore very high throughput.

-The latest funding round was co-led by Draper Estprie and DCVC (Data Collective) of Palo Alto, California.
+The latest funding round was co-led by Draper Esprit and DCVC (Data Collective) of Palo Alto, California.
 Other backers include existing investors Providence Investment Company, Cambridge Consultants, Rising Tide Fund and Civilization Ventures.

 “Evonetix’s platform offers the prospect of synthesising DNA sequences accurately without limitation of size.
 This is the superpower that could transform the world of synthetic biology and allow us to engineer next-generation medicines and better versions of products we use every day,” said Vishal Gulati, venture partner at Draper Esprit.